-At Senator Tsongas' urging, a Senate committee has endorsed a \$25 million loan program for small businessmen who are Vietnam veterans or disabled veterans gress in 1982 intended.
+At Senator Tsongas' urging, a Senate committee has endorsed a \$25 million loan program for small businessmen who are Vietnam veterans or disabled veterans.

 The Small Business Committee adopted Senator Tsongas' amendment to the Small Business Administration (SBA) authorization bill for next year.
 The original version of the bill contained no money for the SBA veterans loan program.